08 Jan Here is why 2017 Was a Problematic Year for Quant Trading Systems

 For more significant quant funds, with the positive attention they received over the last decade we find they attracted too much money too quickly and more people who use the same strategy will ultimately see a deterioration of its edge over time.
 The markets over the last decade have been a machine utopia but, as the competition has increased the machines are starting to skirmish with each other.
 Robots trading against robots is what the future of quant funds has become, and the prize has been getting smaller with each subsequent year.

-Putting the big quant firms aside, how do the small algo trading systems hold up?
+Putting the big quant firms aside, how do the small algorithmic trading systems hold up?

 The smaller companies often are far nimbler than the substantial quant funds; they utilise strategies which revolve around liquidity and usually will have a maximum ceiling on the total capital which can be utilised.
 Still, 2017 was deemed to be a challenging year, again mostly attributed to the low volatility.